 The School will make candidates aware that all posts in the School involve some degree of responsibility for safeguarding children, although the extent of that responsibility will vary according to the nature of the post.
 Candidates for employed posts will receive a Job Description and Person Specification for the role applied for.

-Before interview checks will be made of previous employment history to ascertain satisfactory reasons for any gaps in employment.
+Checks will be made of previous employment history to ascertain satisfactory reasons for any gaps in employment.
 These checks will then be checked against references and any discrepancies discussed with the candidate.
-Internal references will be taken for internal applicants.